rcdexta/react-trello/README.md

 * Rewrite the drag-n-drop functionality to support moving cards to a specific position within a lane or to a different lane.
 Ability to re-arrange lanes
 * the prop `onDataChange` is a catch all callback that returns the entire board data when anything changes on the board.
 Micro-events like when a card is added or re-arranged should be possible too

+Check the Milestones for this project to track when the above features will be implemented.

 ## Development

 ```